Why Are People Boycotting McDonald's? People Aren't Lovin' It for Some Pretty Good Reasons

 Article continues below advertisement

-While the eviction argument has been gaining traction, it also isn't exactly true.
-In response to the controversy, RHMC has reiterated that no one is getting kicked out, least of all sick children hospitalized near their facilities.
-According to CityNews Vancouver, the organization has stated that its family services team will help search for alternate housing arrangements for families who refuse to get vaccinated.
+While the eviction argument gained traction, it also wasn't exactly true.
+In response to the controversy, RHMC reiterated that no one was getting kicked out, least of all sick children hospitalized near their facilities.
+According to CityNews Vancouver, the organization stated that its family services team would help search for alternate housing arrangements for families who refused to get vaccinated.

 Advertisement